-Today, I'm launching Metamorphosis, a new line of photographic images unique to Jake Mosher Photography, and also an entirely new company, Wearing Wings, where this art comes to life on fabric that is as comfortable to wear as it is beautiful.
-Both are based on the natural beauty of butterfly and moth wings as seen at extreme magnification through my camera's lens.
+Today, I'm launching Metamorphosis, a new line of photographic images unique to Jake Mosher Photography, based on the natural beauty of butterfly and moth wings as seen at extreme magnification through my camera's lens.

 This began on the floor of my kitchen one winter afternoon last year when, after attempting to photograph snowflakes outdoors using a stacked, reverse-lens macro technique, I took a few photos of the wing of a sunset moth, the world's most colorful insect.
 I was blown away by the lovely "scales" on the wing, shimmering like fine, Australian opal, revealed by the extreme magnification I was shooting at.
 I'd never seen anything like them, unaware that Nature produced anything so gorgeous.